Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Method

+So far, we have focused on the robustness of RDP under outlier-contaminated measurements.
+A natural follow-up question is whether this robustness comes at the cost of degraded performance given well-specified measurements.
+In this setting, the standard Gaussian likelihood provides the desired guidance.
+The robust weighted likelihood introduces a bias relative to this Gaussian guidance, and the magnitude of this bias depends on the threshold parameter $c$.
+For the IMQ weighting function, \(w(r)=(1+r^2/c^2)^{-1/2}\).
+When the residual $r$ is small relative to $c$, $w(r)\approx1$ that roughly recovers the Gaussian guidance.
+This is analogous to the discussion in standard Bayesian problems \citep{knoblauch2022optimization}.
+A larger $c$ favors high fidelity for clean data (low bias), while a smaller $c$ provides stronger suppression of large fitting residuals (high robustness).

-Specifically, for the IMQ weighting function, we find that $C_{\ell} = O(c^{-4})$.
-A larger \(c\) favors high fidelity for clean data (low bias), while a smaller \(c\) provides stronger suppression of large fitting residuals (high robustness). \begin{remark} In practice, we adopt an adaptive schedule for the parameter \(c\).
-Rather than relying on a fixed \(c\), we dynamically calibrate $c_t$ at each timestep $t$ based on the statistics of the current fitting residuals.
+Moreover, the denoising process introduces a time-dependent residual scale, which typically decreases as the denoised estimate becomes more accurate.
+This makes a fixed threshold \(c\) less appropriate.
+In practice, we adopt an adaptive schedule for the parameter \(c\) to account for these dynamic changes over time.
+We dynamically calibrate $c_t$ at each timestep $t$ based on the statistics of the current fitting residuals.
 Specifically, we set \(c_t\) based on the \(q\)-th quantile of the absolute residuals: \( c_t = \text{Quantile}_q(|\boldsymbol{r}_t|), \) where \(q \in (0, 1]\) and \(\boldsymbol{r}_t=(r_{t,1},\ldots,r_{t,d_y})\).
-By setting the parameter \(c\) at the $q$-th quantile, the posterior update is primarily driven by the $q\%$ of measurements with the smallest errors, while limiting the impact of the remaining $(1-q)\%$; see Figure \ref{fig: robust_pdf}.
-In the reverse generative process, the magnitude of fitting residuals $\boldsymbol{r}_t$ tends to decrease as $t \to 0$.
-Unlike a fixed parameter, this adaptive schedule accounts for these dynamic changes over time. \end{remark}
+By setting \(c\) at the $q$-th quantile $(\%)$, the posterior update is primarily driven by the $q\%$ of measurements with smaller residual magnitudes, while controlling the impact of the remaining $(1-q)\%$ as presented in Figure \ref{fig: robust_pdf}.
+With the adaptive design of \(c\), RDP-DPS closely matches DPS under well-specified measurements and provides more stable recovery under outlier contamination.
+We further include the empirical validation and additional ablations in Section~\ref{subsec: Result Analysis}.